Child and Adolescent Track

 Crisis Intervention - Interns spend 2 months providing service as a member of the Crisis Intervention Team.
 The Crisis Intervention Service is a unique service of Strong Behavioral Health: Child and Adolescent Outpatient Services.
 Each appointment provides both evaluation and intervention components to families in crisis.
 We utilize a team approach in order to accomplish this goal.
 Families meet with the Crisis Intervention Team for one, two, or three appointments based on each family’s needs.
 The intern and a crisis case manager work together with each family to identify the immediate emotional, behavioral, social, and educational needs of the child or adolescent and provide brief evidence-based interventions to the family.
 The intern, as part of the Crisis Intervention Team, may also help facilitate referrals to community resources and provide consultation to primary care physicians and/or schools.
 The intern receives live supervision from Dr. Katelyn Thomas.

 Inpatient Rotation, 6 months

 Supervisor: Deanna Sams, Ph.D.

-Each intern participates in a 6-month inpatient rotation on the Child and Adolescent Inpatient Service.
-The inpatient units provide assessment and crisis stabilization for approximately 22 children and adolescents with an average length of stay of 10 days.
-Patients are admitted to the inpatient unit for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning and psychosis.
+Each intern participates in a 6-month inpatient rotation on the Child and Adolescent Inpatient Unit.
+The inpatient unit provides assessment and crisis stabilization for approximately 22 children and adolescents with an average length of stay of 10 days.
+Patients are admitted to the inpatient unit for a variety of reasons, including risk of harm to themselves or others, behavioral instability, deterioration in functioning, and psychosis.
 Throughout this rotation, the intern works closely with the inpatient psychologist to provide psychological assessment, consultation, and treatment to patients on the unit.
-He/she is a part of the interdisciplinary treatment team, and participates in treatment team meetings on the unit several times per week.